 While Westinghouse had two of the more popular exhibitions at the Fair, it wasn’t the only company to leave visitors in awe.
 At the General Motors pavilion named “Futurama,” attendees could board a small train made up to be a “time machine,” and go on a 15-minute ride through a city of the future (a city from 1960, to be exact).
 Electric Utilities allowed people to walk through a giant waterfall via a tunnel.
-And it was at this Fair that the world was introduced to color TV, nylon stockings and the Ford Mustang, to name just a few of the latest innovations of the day.
+And it was at this Fair that the world was introduced to color TV and nylon stockings to name just a couple of the latest innovations of the day.

 Despite facing financial difficulties and the fears that came with rising aggressions in Europe, the 1939 World’s Fair was a resounding success, especially for the City of New York.
 As Westinghouse’s representative to the fair put it to The New York Times:

 “The fine qualities of New York and its people have never been sufficiently articulate to the rest of the country.
 People think we are too big, that we are rich, powerful, cold and snooty.
 They don’t know how poor and human we are.
 We need the good-will of the country.
 While the Fair is on next year, the city should arouse its community spirit and let visitors know what we mean when we say ‘good old New York.’”